insthync/awesome-unity3d/README.md

 * [UnityTiled](https://github.com/nickgravelyn/UnityTiled) - Editor tools for working with [Tiled](http://www.mapeditor.org) maps in Unity.
 * [Unity2D-Components](https://github.com/cmilr/Unity2D-Components) - A constantly evolving array of Unity C# components for 2D games, including classes for pixel art cameras, events & messaging, saving & loading game data, collision handlers, object pools, and more.
 * [2DTileMapLevelEditor](https://github.com/GracesGames/2DTileMapLevelEditor) - 2D Tile Map Level Editor for Unity
+* [Unity2D-Components](https://github.com/cmilr/Unity2D-Components) - A constantly evolving array of Unity C# components for 2D games, including classes for pixel art cameras, events & messaging, saving & loading game data, collision handlers, object pools, and more
+* [DeadSimple-Pixel-Perfect-Camera](https://github.com/cmilr/DeadSimple-Pixel-Perfect-Camera) - An exceedingly easy-to-use pixel perfect orthographic camera script for 2D scenes in Unity.
+Punch in a few specs and you've got a working pixel perfect camera.
+It's that easy
+* [StaticBluredScreen](https://github.com/mob-sakai/StaticBluredScreen) - Non-realtime (=static) screen blur for Unity.
+Easy to use background for dialogs
+* [AtlasImage](https://github.com/mob-sakai/AtlasImage) - AtlasImage is a graphic component use SpriteAtlas for uGUI.
+In addition, add useful sprite selector and border editor to the inspector

 ## AI
 * [Unity Movement AI](https://github.com/antonpantev/unity-movement-ai) - A library of common movement AI scripts known as Steering Behaviors.
 You can use these scripts to help your NPCs move around your game.